ikamensh/flynt/README.md

 print(f'{foo}')   # prints '(1,)'
 ```

-Furthermore, some arguments cause formatting of strings to throw exceptions, e.g. print('%d' % 'bla').
+Furthermore, some arguments cause formatting of strings to throw exceptions.
+One example where f-strings are inconsistent with previous formatting is %d vs {:d} - new format no longer accepts floats.
 While most cases are covered by taking the formatting specifiers to the f-strings format, the precise exception behaviour might differ as well.
+Make sure you have sufficient test coverage.

 ### Other Credits / Dependencies / Links